jawalsh/z652-Digital-Libraries/docs/assignment_final_project.md

 3. Prepare a 5-7 minute video presentation to share your work for your instructors and fellow students.
 In your video presentation you should
 	- provide a brief overview of the content, significance, and audience of your collection;
 	- show one or more items from your collection and discuss the metadata, especially additional metadata fields (beyond the standard CollectionBuilder fields) that you used in your collection;
-	- demonstrate customizations, configuration, contextual pages, and exhibits that you created.
+	- demonstrate contextual pages and exhibits that you created
+	- demonstrate one or more advanced features that you implemented;
+	- discuss any challenges, accomplishments, or discoveries that occurred during the development of your project.
 	**_Your presentation should not exceed 7 minutes._**